By MICHAEL COLLINS, Author, Saving American Manufacturing

 I have always been interested in learning styles and how people learn.
 If you read the literature on this subject, there is a lot of academic research on everything from neuro-linguistic programming to basic cognitive skills.
 Academics don’t seem to agree on a particular model, and appear to love writing theoretical research papers more than finding practical applications for education and training.

-Another example was training our independent reps salesman.
-We had an ongoing product development program with new machines, options, and accessories being added to the pricelist continuously.
-So every two years we called in all of our sales reps for a week-intensive product training program.
+Another example was training our independent sales reps.
+We had an ongoing product development program with new machines, options and accessories being added to the pricelist continuously.
+So every two years, we called in all of our sales reps for a week-intensive product training program.
 It was a very in-depth program that included a large amount of technical information.
 Most all of these reps were college graduates and had proved they were capable of auditory learning by getting through college.
-However, I noticed that if they didn’t immediately apply the information in terms of quotations, proposals, and presentations, the concepts they had learned quickly faded away.
+However, I noticed that, if they didn’t immediately apply the information in terms of quotations, proposals and presentations, the concepts they had learned quickly faded away.
 I saw that they had to do something (hands-on) with the information to retain the learning.

 On the other hand, Charles, one of the smartest kids in the grade school, failed shop class because he couldn’t square a board with a shop plane given a whole year of time to do it.
-Many of these gifted kinesthetic learners went on to our technical high school and became journeyman machinists, tool, and die makers, eventually starting and owning their own manufacturing companies.
+Many of these gifted kinesthetic learners went onto our technical high school and became journeyman machinists, and tool and die makers, eventually starting and owning their own manufacturing companies.

 But as everyone knows, shop classes are gone and have been replaced by computer classes.
-In fact, other classes that require working with your hands like art and music are being cut or downsized.
-This is at a time when American manufacturing is facing skilled-worker shortage, and it is getting worse as the baby boomers retire.
+In fact, other classes that require working with your hands, like art and music, are being cut or downsized also.
+This is at a time when American manufacturing is facing a skilled-worker shortage, and it is getting worse as the baby boomers retire.

-You can often identify them by doing a long segment of classroom training – they are the people playing with their cell phones or looking out the window.
-To get more out of your training, you may need to design more “hands-on” training where the student actually operates the product or does something with their hands during the training.
+- You can often identify them by doing a long segment of classroom training.
+They are the people playing with their cell phones or looking out the window.
+To get more out of your training, you may need to design more hands-on training in which the student actually operates the product or does something with their hands during the training.

-One final thought about unmotivated high school students: In a previous article on STEM programs I suggested that about 1/3 of the high school students are general track students who are bored, not interested in going to college, and only want to do enough work to get a graduation diploma.
-It is impossible to say whether they are visual, auditory, or kinesthetic learners but it is very obvious that they don’t respond to lectures or textbooks.
+One final thought about unmotivated high school students: In a previous article on science, technology, engineering and math (STEM) programs, I suggested that about 1/3 of the high school students are general-track students who are bored, not interested in going to college and only want to do enough work to get a graduation diploma.
+It is impossible to say whether they are visual, auditory or kinesthetic learners, but it is very obvious that they don’t respond to lectures or textbooks.

-Instead of letting them languish in their classes, why not try to get these people more hands-on training like more shop training, helping build a local house, or doing an internship in a local business.
-You are never going to make them read Beowulf, so why not try something that may help them get a job.
-Appealing to the different types of learning, particularly kinesthetic learning may be a solution for the people who are not college bound.
+Instead of letting them languish in their classes, why not try to get these people more hands-on training like more shop training, helping build a local house or interning for a local business?
+You are never going to make them read Beowulf, so why not try something that may help them get a job?
+Appealing to the different types of learning, particularly kinesthetic learning, may be a solution for the students who are not college bound.